 You might even find the deals come with some extra cash to pad your upgrade budget!

-Here are some of the most popular sites to find quality, used mobiles:
+Here are some of the most popular sites to find quality, used or refurbished mobiles:

 13. Check with Your Work, Travel Club or Shopping Club for Discounts

 While you might not find them advertised, many groups or membership clubs offer discounts.
 Often with one or more mobile phone providers.

 Some employee discount or union plans offer savings that add up quickly over the course of a two-year plan.
 Always check with your manager or on your company’s website to see if they have any options.

 If you use your mobile lightly, consider skipping the monthly payment obligations in favour of a pay as you go offering.